-Functions of DBMS
+Understand the Core Functions of a DBMS with Examples

 A Database Management System (DBMS) is like a smart organizer for handling large amounts of data.
 It helps store, manage, and retrieve data efficiently while keeping it secure and accessible to multiple users.
 The DBMS ensures that data is accurate, can be easily updated, and follows specific rules.
 It also provides ways to recover lost data and handle multiple tasks at once, making it an essential tool for managing information in businesses, websites, and applications.